-Ask the smoker to recall that first cigarette and most would describe the feeling as very unpleasant.
-Ask the drinker whether that first beer tasted good and most will shake their head.
-What likely began as a childhood effort to “fit in,” to feel “grown up,” ends as a lifetime habit of self-harm which we convince ourselves is “fun” and/or necessary!
+If asked to recall that first cigarette most would describe the feeling as very unpleasant.
+Similarly, that first beer would not have tasted good, the first drunk even worse.
+What may begin as a childhood effort to “fit in,” to appear “grown up” for some turns into a lifetime of self-harm which we convince ourselves is “fun” and/or “necessary” to feel “normal”!